 Smells Like a Sales Pitch

-- Be very clear to differentiate your products and services from what you’re submitting.
-If your company focuses on the space you’re presenting on, you should acknowledge that.
+• If your company focuses on the space you’re presenting on, you should acknowledge that.
 You should then make it clear how this submission won’t be a sales pitch for their products.
 You could explain how the submission is going to be product-agnostic, or how it’ll discuss a range of different approaches.

-- Avoid mentioning the company name all over the submission.
-The company name is relevant if you want to present how you solved a particular challenge.
+• The company name is relevant if you want to present how you solved a particular challenge.
 As a vendor, mentioning it can make the submission sound more vendor pitch-y.

 No New Content

-At high-end or specialist conferences, existing content is less desirable than something new.
-Be clear how this will differ from prior work, if you’ve delivered the talk elsewhere.
 We also had a few submissions this year that were looking to present the contents of a blog post.
-If I can go read a blog post covering the submission, I don’t personally see why we’d spend a talk slot to listen to it.
+Personally, if I can go read a blog post covering the submission, I don’t see why we’d spend a talk slot to listen to it.
 I’d rather make space for something new.
 This isn’t a universally held view, but I’m not the only one who raised this on the committee.
 Given that, it’s worth explaining how you plan to build or expand on the blog post in situations like that.

 Doesn’t Fit the Conference Theme